-For additional information, visit

-COGR's webpage on Institutional

-and Agency Responses to COVID-19

-and Additional Resources
+For additional information, visit COGR's webpage on Institutional and Agency Responses to COVID-19 and Additional Resources

 Situational Update.
 The situation concerning federal funding agency guidance regarding fall-out from the COVID-19 is dynamic.
 OMB recently issued important memoranda to the federal agencies directing them to implement flexibilities to provide "short-term relief for administrative, financial management, and audit requirements" under the Uniform Guidance.
-OMB also emphasized that the Uniform Guidance provides agencies the authority to provide additional flexibilities on a case-by-case basis.
+OMB also emphasized that the Uniform Guidance provides agencies the authority to provide additional flexibilities on a case-by-case basis1.
 Several federal agencies have issued agency-specific guidance documents, and the revision of existing guidance/issuance of new guidance by agencies is expected in light of the OMB memoranda.

-Although many agencies have indicated a willingness to afford flexibilities to institutions, other agencies have taken a more restrictive approach.
-For example, the United States Army Medical Research Acquisition Activity (USAMRAA) issued an FAQ on March 16, 2020 that disallowed charges for the payment of salaries of personnel who are unable to work because of COVID restrictions -- a much more restrictive approach than NIH's allowance of such payments.
-COGR notes that these agencies issued these documents prior to posting of the OMB memoranda, and COGR is advocating that all agencies make full use of the flexibilities afforded by OMB and issue revised guidance when applicable.
+In fact, the United States Army Medical Research Acquisition (USAMRAA) did just that.
+On March 16, USAMRAA issued an FAQ that disallowed charges for the payment of salaries of personnel who are unable to work because of COVID restrictions -- a much more restrictive approach than NIH's allowance of such payments.
+After OMB's release of M-20-17, USAMRAA amended their FAQs on March 25 to allow salaries to continue to be charged to awards consistent with the institution's policy of paying salaries under expected or extraordinary circumstances, from all funding sources.
+COGR is advocating that all agencies make full use of the flexibilities afforded by OMB and issue revised guidance when applicable.

-Given the agency-by-agency guidance that is expected, COGR is working on the development of a matrix to summarize agency approaches to major issues, and the membership will be alerted when that matrix is posted.
+Given the agency-by-agency guidance that is expected, COGR has developed a matrix to summarize agency approaches to major issues.
+Additionally, we have updated this FAQ where appropriate with specific guidance from the larger funding agencies: NIH, NSF, DOD and DOE.